Hail damage discovered by Custom Exteriors during an inspection of a hail damaged roof in Northern Colorado

 EPDM roofing is made from a synthetic rubber called Ethylene Propylene Diene Monomer.
 These roofing systems are a popular choice for low-slope/flat roofs.
 EPDM roofing systems are highly durable and can last up to 50 years or more with proper maintenance.
 Because of their makeup, they are very resistant to UV radiation, weathering, ozone, and other environmental factors that can cause damage to other roofing materials, such as asphalt shingles

 Because EPDM roofing systems are highly reflective, they can help keep buildings cooler in hot weather and reduce energy costs.
 This type of roofing system is also a recyclable material and does not release harmful chemicals into the environment during installation or use.
+Your local roofing contractor can tell you if an EPDM roof is a good fit for your property.

 The Pros and Cons of EPDM roofing